 The Dutch are not particularly nationalistic but make an exception for Kingsday and sports events.
 All Dutch national sports teams and many of their supporters wear orange.

-The Dutch wear orange as a symbol of their national unity and to signify national pride.
+The Dutch wear orange as a symbol of their national unity and to signify our national pride.
+The color orange is inspired by the family name of the Dutch Royal House, the House of Orange-Nassau.

-Flea markets are organized all over the country.
-If you are not interested in flea markets, there will also be plenty of concerts and festivals that you may want to attend as long as you wear your orange shirt.
+Flea markets are organized on King’s Day all over The Netherlands.
+If you are not interested in flea markets, there will also be plenty of concerts and festivals you may want to attend as long as you wear your orange shirt.

 Why Do Dutch Football Supporters Wear Orange?